The tundra swans are giant white birds with a long and elegant body.

 There are few natural predators to healthy adult birds.
 Foxes in the Arctic can threaten breeding females.
 Adults will normally stand and defend, but sometimes the foxes succeed.

-The Brown Bears apparently the key explanation for the nesting failure in both the Arctic National Food Refuge and the National Fauna Refuge in Izembek, are a further unexpectedly dangerous predator for tundra swans.
+The Brown Bears are the key explanation for the nesting failure in the Arctic National Food Refuge and the National Fauna Refuge in Izembek, and they are a further unexpectedly dangerous predator for tundra swans.

-Other likely nest predators are red fox, and Brown bears, golden eagles, and rarely grey wolves could occasionally succeed in the capture and killing an adult Tundra Swan.
+Other likely nest predators are red foxes, Brown bears, golden eagles, and rarely grey wolves, who could occasionally successfully capture and kill an adult Tundra Swan.

 Reproduction

-Well, believed to be a life partner, these swans actually pair up to about a year before breeding.
+Well, believed to be a life partner, these swans pair up for about a year before breeding.

 While they assemble in large flocks in their winter grounds, they breed as solitary pairs scattered around the tundra.
 Each pair defends a territory of about three-fourths square miles.

 The bird’s tundra nests are large stick shelters lined with moss and grass.
-Ideally, they are located in the vicinity of a pond or other water source.
-The females usually lay about four eggs and incubate them for 32 days while the males guard the nest.
+Ideally, they are located near a pond or other water source.
+The females usually lay about four eggs and incubate them for 32 days, while the males guard the nest.

 Young chicks are shielded from colds and pests, including swarms of voracious Arctic mosquitoes.
 Tundra swans can be unpleasant when aroused, and birds may also be able to fend off predators such as foxes and jaegers.